 It is subdivided into three main components: EVM (Ethereum Virtual Machine), Ether, and gas.
 EVM is the platform on which decentralized applications (DAOs) and smart contracts can be built.
 As of this writing, the current trading price of Ethereum is $3057.

 In January 2021, its price was around $1-2 and later shot up to $250 in November!
-This Ethereum rival is an open-source project which the Geneva foundation heads.
+This Ethereum rival is an open-source project that the Geneva foundation heads.

 It is like Ethereum but pulls ahead in terms of transaction fees.
 Since the ETH network is quite busy, it is often plagued by high fees due to network congestion.
 On the other hand, Solana is designed to handle a heavier load and cost you a fraction of ETH fees.